The Little Match Girl

 Even though my wish came true in less than an hour, the pitfalls of this production are too big for the talent to overcome.
 The good news is that the run will soon be over, and the cast will be free to move on to bigger and better things.

-Andrew Andrews attended The Little Match Girl at St. Luke’s Theatre in New York on Thursday, February 13, 2020 @ 7:00pm to write this review.
+Andrew Andrews attended The Little Match Girl at St. Luke’s Theatre in Manhattan on Thursday, February 13, 2020 @ 7:00pm to write this review.